brokedba/terraform-examples/terraform-provider-oci/README.md

 # Oracle Cloud Infrastructure Provider Examples

 This directory contains Terraform configuration files showing how to create specific resources.
-The create-vcn is intended to demonstrate how to create a vcn along with the route table, the subnets and their security lists.
+1. **create-vcn** is intended to demonstrate how to create a vcn along with the route table, the subnets and their security lists.
-The launch-instance contains both the vcn configuration we used above and the instance provisioning configuration .
+2. **launch-instance** contains both the vcn configuration we used above and the instance provisioning configuration .
  For details on how to run these samples please refere to my blog post https://brokedba.blogspot.com/2020/07/terraform-for-dummies-launch-instance.html